SmashedFrenzy16/SmashedFrenzy16/README.md

 - 💬 Ask me about how to make great READMEs, query about code in Python and C++, and learn basic Blender in good hands.
 I might be able to help you.
 - 📫 How to reach me: On [GitHub (Main)](https://github.com/SmashedFrenzy16), [GitHub (Alternative)](https://github.com/SmashedFrenzy16Alt), [Google+](https://plus.google.com/+SmashedFrenzy16) and [Chess.com](https://www.chess.com/member/calmxbop7462)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I am in the top 3% of Python developers worldwide (Data retrieved from CodersRank)!
-I have also commited to GitHub and Microsoft and am 2nd in the UK as a Pygame developer (Data retrieved from CodersRank)!
+- ⚡ Fun fact: I am in the top 3% of Python developers worldwide and 2nd in the UK for pygame development (Data retrieved from CodersRank)!

 <img src="https://github.com/icedev528/icedev528/blob/main/Logo.gif" />